DevonEnergyHackathon2018/Team14/README.md

-# Team14
+# Team14 - Drillbit challenge

 # Count++Dracula_Unity_Head

-# This has the Unity Mobile App code
+This has the Unity Mobile App code

 # DevonHackService

-# This has the Python code for serving the Azure Blobs for the Angular App
+This has the Python code for serving the Azure Blobs for the Angular App

 # DvnHackathon

-# This has the Angular App code for the UI
+This has the Angular App code for the UI